Alejandro Sanabria

 • Lead from the code, not above it.
 An EM who can't evaluate a technical trade-off is managing blind.

-• AI augments judgment, it doesn't replace it.
+• AI should augment judgment, not replace it.
 The goal is better engineering, not just faster output.

 Tech